seemasm20-source/networking-labs/lan-to-lan-routing /config/router-config.md

-Note: Note: The default gateway on every PC is the router's IP address on that PC's side.
+Note:  The default gateway on every PC is the router's IP address on that PC's side.

 LAN 1 PCs use 10.0.0.4 — LAN 2 PCs use 192.168.1.4